spawnfest/UntitledProject/spawnfest-manifest.md

 Running the project:

-	If i get time, you can just run the container and visit http://containerip:8888
+  - If i get time, you can just run the container and visit http://containerip:8888

-	If you dont, i think you can git checkout the code.
+  - If you dont, i think you can git checkout the code.

-	$ rebar3 lfe run
+  - rebar3 lfe run

+No AI was used in the making of this project.